 Now that you have an inflatable paddle board (congrats!), it’s time to learn the correct steps for inflating and deflating your board.
-Like with anything, practice makes perfect.
+Like anything, practice makes perfect.
 To help you become a pro, we created a simple step-by-step guide with photos for you to follow.

 How to Inflate Your Paddle Board

 Most iSUP owners will inflate their board once they arrive at their paddle destination because it’s much easier to transport it to and from your home when it’s deflated.
 Most first-timers will start out inflating their boards with a hand pump, but will soon graduate to an electric pump because you will find out that hand pumping your board is time consuming and an energy sucker.

 1. Remove your board from the bag and unroll it completely.
 Before you start inflating, be sure that the valve’s yellow pin is in the upright position.
 This means the valve is closed and will prevent all of the air from rushing out when you are finished pumping.

 2. Any pump with the 7/8th Halkey Roberts valve adapter will work on our boards.
 If you are using an electric pump be sure to set it to stop before 12 PSI.

 3. If you are using a hand pump, insert and twist the hose into the valve and start pumping.
 The PSI gauge will not read until it reaches 7 PSI.
 It should take around 10 minutes for your board to inflate.

 4. Once you get closer to your board’s recommended PSI, remove the cap on your pump to make inflating your board easier.